inet-framework/inet/etc/inet-hnrl/README.rst

 inet-hnrl
 =========

-This directory includes scripts to submit array and jobs to a cluster through the `Sun Grid Engine (SGE) <http://en.wikipedia.org/wiki/Oracle_Grid_Engine>`_ and do pre- and post-processing of simulation results.
+This directory includes scripts to submit array and batch jobs to a cluster through the `Sun Grid Engine (SGE)
+<http://en.wikipedia.org/wiki/Oracle_Grid_Engine>`_ and do pre- and
+post-processing of simulation results.

 Simulation run (batch processing)